Financing Home Renovations: A How-To Guide

 Still, it's often easier to use your home's equity to renovate your property, particularly if you have a low credit score or other budget limitations.
 Overall, it may be a good idea to see what your loan and credit card options are before using your home's equity.

-4. Co-Own Your Home With Balance
+4. Co-Ownership With Balance

 Sources: